We are proud to assist you in the final steps to becoming an Australian citizen.

 Hutley Hall (and Council Chambers) are located at North Sydney Council, 200 Miller Street, North Sydney.

-Citizenship ceremonies 2023
+• Citizenship ceremonies are compulsory

-It generally takes from 45 minutes to one hour.
 All candidates must arrive 30 minutes before the ceremony so they can register and obtain their seat number.

 Please bring your invitation letter from the Department of Home Affairs to assist with identification, as well as current Australian photo identification such as a Driver’s Licence or passport.
 If you do not have photo identification please bring at least three documents bearing your name, address and signature.
 Examples include bank statements, credit card statements or bills.